 Dr. Jennifer Lincoln is a board-certified generalist obstetrician/gynecologist and attending physician in Portland, Oregon.
 She primarily works on labor and delivery has recently been certified as an International Board Certified Lactation Consultant.

-With the Zika virus becoming a daily fixture in current news stories, it’s important for women who are pregnant or trying to conceive to have all the facts.
-Bundoo OB/GYN Dr. Jen Lincoln answers to your top questions about this virus and what it could mean for you and your baby.
+Thankfully, the recent Zika virus outbreak has settled down.
+But in case you still want to know what to look out for, Bundoo OB/GYN Dr. Jen Lincoln answers your top questions about this virus and what it could mean for you and your baby.

 Bundoo: How is the Zika virus spread?